📚

 Suburban Growth

+The high demand for housing after the war, as well as the baby boom, resulted in a construction boom.
 William J. Levitt led the development of postwar suburbia with his building and promotion of Levittown, a project of 17,000 mass-produced, low-priced family homes on Long Island, New York.

-Sunbelt States
+Sunbelt

 A warmer climate, lower taxes, and economic opportunities in defense-related industries attracted many GIs and their families to the Sunbelt states from Florida to California.
-By transferring tax dollars from the Northeast and Midwest to the South and West, military spending during the Cold War helped finance the shift of industry, people, and ultimately political power from one region to another.
+By transferring tax dollars from the Northeast and Midwest to the South and West, military spending during the Cold War helped finance the shift of industry, people and ultimately political power from one region to another.

 Taft-Hartley Act